 Analysis:

-Advance the Parks and Recreation Master Plan by completing the FY25 CIP projects.
+Advance the Parks and Recreation Master Plan by completing the FY26 CIP projects.

-- Complete the replacement of the Bob Hailey Access Bridge.
+- Complete the replacement of the Houston Levee Access Bridge - Complete

-- Complete the update to the Comprehensive Parks and Recreation Master Plan.
+- Complete the update to the Comprehensive Parks and Recreation Master Plan - Complete

-- Complete the design work for the parking expansion at Cameron Brown Park.
+- Complete the design work for the parking expansion at Cameron Brown Park - In process

-- Complete design work and construction for the Pickleball Expansion and Restrooms
+- Complete the construction for the Pickleball Expansion and Restrooms - In process

-- Complete design work for the Lily Walk Linear Park project.
+- Complete design work for the Lily Walk Linear Park project - In process

-- Complete design work for the Greenway Trail Extension east.
+- Complete design work for the Greenway Trail Extension east - In process

-- Complete design work and construction for the Phase II of the Riverdale Park Reinvestment project.
+- Complete design work and construction for the Phase II of the Riverdale Park Reinvestment project - Design work complete, construction in process

 Impact: